-A gift of any amount will power pioneering projects that enable people and animals to live closer together than ever before across Asia.
+A gift of any amount will power pioneering projects that enable people and animals to live closer together than ever before across South Asia.

 Our Conservation partner, Dr Sanjay Gubbi has expanded protected area cover in the Southern state of Karnataka by an additional 2,385 km of land with support from the government.
 This is the largest expansion of protected areas in India since the 1970s.
 There are now 9,000 km of contiguous protected forest in this state and a total of 23 glorious wildlife reserves, which makes it the biggest connected tiger habitat in the country.

 The Animal Ball is the fashion world’s celebration of the natural world.
 It raises millions for vital habitat conservation projects across Asia.
 Hosted by Their Majesties The King and The Queen Consort, this prestigious event brings together the world's leading fashion houses to collaborate and dress a bestiary of beautiful creatures in bespoke couture headgear.

 The very first elephant corridor we secured in Wayanad, Kerala, has been studied with data proving how much conflict it managed to reduce.
 This led to the regional government committing funds to securing the remaining 7 corridors in the State.
 What a conservation win!